The Optimal Duration and Dosage of Immunotherapies

 Sustained Response: For some patients, continuing immunotherapy beyond the standard duration may sustain the response, preventing cancer recurrence or progression.

-Long-Term Side Effects: Extended use of immunotherapy can lead to immune-related adverse events, which may affect the patient's quality of life.
-Balancing treatment efficacy with managing these side effects is crucial.
+Long-Term Side Effects: Extended use of immunotherapies can lead to immune-related adverse events, which may affect the patient's quality of life.
+Balancing treatment efficacy with side-effect management is crucial.

 Patient-Specific Factors: Response to immunotherapy can vary significantly among individuals.
 Factors such as tumor type, stage, genetic makeup, and overall health influence the decision-making process.